kiwicampus/2025-Integration-Test/docs/homework.md

   export NODE_FAIL_DETECTION_PY=0 # fail_detection_py skip:0
   ```

-  You are free to chose if work with the c++ or the python version, but cpp option include a bonus in your score! 🎁
+  You are free to chose if work with the c++ or the python version, but cpp option includes a bonus in your score! 🎁

 2. Implement a collition detector in your `fail_detection` node.
-The provided skeleton already implements all subscribers you will need.
+The provided skeleton already implements all subscribers you might need (you are free to add more).
 Publish the accident in the topic `/fail_detection/fail`
-3. rosbags `rosx.mcap_x.mcap` have real cases of collitions, use them to test your solution.
+3. rosbags `bagx_0.mcap` have real cases of collitions, use them to test your solution.

 ---
 **REMEMBER**: